 Start by thinking about your end product.
 What sort of documents do you need to create.
 Be specific.
 Before you can make an informed decision about your legal document automation software, you need to know what you want to create.
 This will help you determine whether you simply need an add-on to Microsoft Word, something that integrates with your LPMS, or a stand-alone third-party system that provides high level functionality.

-After you answer these initial questions, you’ll need to consider how your new software fits into your existing technology.
+With your requirements in hand, use the feature filters in the list below to narrow down your choices.
+Browse the product pages, read the community reviews, and narrow down your choices to 1–3 likely options.
+Keep in mind what other software your application may need to integrate with.
 Do you want it to integrate with your LPMS?
 Will it create documents in a format you are familiar with?
 Where does it store the information it generates?
 Where does it get its information from?

 Finally, sign up for a trial account with each of the likely options, put them through their paces, and select the one that will work best for your firm.

 An open API means that the program has an application programming interface that will allow it to directly integrate with other software programs such your firm's timekeeping, accounting, or custom relationship management software.